bharadwajrembar/bharadwajrembar.github.io/content/about/index.md

 ### Catch me @

-I mostly hate social media, not every active there.
+I mostly hate social media, not very active there.
 Despite that, you can catch me on:

 * Twitter - https://twitter.com/modejawjawjaw